azalk/GoChest/README.md

 The package will now prefer your compiled library over the precompiled libraries.

 #### Compiling for R
-If you want to use the R-package with your own compiled binary, first install the R-Package by typing the following into an R-Commandline:
+If you want to use the R-package with your own compiled binary, first install the R-Package by typing the following into an R-command-line:

 ```R
 devtools::install_github("azalk/GoChest")